Twig6943/r34-favorites-downloader/README.md

 - webdriver_manager (Python module)
 - wget (Python module)
 - Firefox Browser
-- Have every other extension other than ublock origin disabled

 ### Extra features of this fork
 - Uses Cloudflare to accsess the site
 - Can download multiple pages at once
-- Allows extensions (Only use ublock origin tho otherwise it might break)
+- Allows extensions (Only have ublock origin enabled tho otherwise it might break)

 I literally tweaked some stuff to get it working again and added some features using ChatGPT.
 Please don't credit me for this in any way.
 I just used ChatGPT like a bitch to get it working.
 I was going to contact the original developer but his socials seem dead.
 Most of the code in this repo is written by @owosu .
 This repo will be taken down if I manage to contact @owosu somehow.